Dr Megan Clinch, BA MA PhD

 Email: email@example.comTelephone: 020 7882 5876

 Megan has a background in social anthropology and completed her PhD at the BIOS Centre LSE.
-She has conducted research at the Institute of Public Health at the University of Cambridge, and the Faculty of Social Science at the Open University, and undertaken a visiting postdoctoral fellowship at the Centre for Medical Science and Technology Studies at the University of Copenhagen.
+She has conducted research at the Institute of Public Health at the University of Cambridge, the Faculty of Social Science at the Open University, and undertaken a visiting postdoctoral fellowship at the Centre for Medical Science and Technology Studies at the University of Copenhagen.
+She is currently a lecturer in the Global Public Health Unit and coordinator of the BSc Global Health.

 Motzkau J.F, Clinch M.L Managing suspended transition in medicine and law: Liminal hotspots as resources for change.
 Theory and Psychology 27(2):270-289 05 Apr 2017 doi.org/10.1177/0959354317700517